 When was Susan Collins first elected to the Senate?

-Susan Collins was first elected to the US Senate in 1996, defeating Democratic incumbent Joseph Brennan.
-She has won re-election five times since then, most recently in 2020 when she won by 9 percentage points despite Maine voting for Biden in the presidential race.
+Susan Collins was first elected to the US Senate in 1996, defeating Democrat Joseph Brennan (former ME governor) in an open seat — Senator William Cohen retired.
+She has won re-election four times since then (2002, 2008, 2014, 2020), most recently in 2020 when she won by 8.6 percentage points (51.0%–42.4%) despite Maine voting for Biden by 9 points — an extraordinary 18-point split-ticket performance.
+2026 would be her 6th overall term.

 Why does Susan Collins consistently win in Maine despite being Republican?

 Collins wins in Democratic-leaning Maine because she has built a reputation as a genuine moderate who regularly breaks with her party on key votes.
-She has voted to convict Trump in both impeachment trials, opposed certain Republican positions, and co-sponsored bipartisan legislation on issues from gun safety to healthcare.
+She has voted to acquit Trump in the first impeachment trial (2020) and to convict in the second (2021, Jan 6), opposed certain Republican positions, and co-sponsored bipartisan legislation on issues from gun safety to healthcare.
 Maine voters value her independent streak and emphasis on constituent services.

 Does Maine use ranked-choice voting for Senate elections?